-Ireland set to end abortion ban as exit polls signal landslide vote
+Ireland to end abortion ban in historic vote

 “It’s looking like we will make history tomorrow,” Prime Minister Leo Varadkar, who was in favor of change, said on Friday night on Twitter.

-Vote-counting began at 0800 GMT across the country on Saturday, with the first indication of results expected mid-morning.
+Vote-counting began at 0800 GMT across the country on Saturday, with the first indication of official results expected mid-morning.
 Campaigners for change, wearing “Repeal” jumpers and “Yes” badges, gathered at the main Dublin count center, many in tears and hugging each other.

-A senator with the opposition Labour Party monitoring the count told Reuters that early tallies suggested the opinion polls were accurate.
+“It’s incredible.
+For all the years and years and years we’ve been trying to look after women and not been able to look after women, this means everything,” said Mary Higgins, obstetrician and Together For Yes campaigner.

-“The exit poll I would say is bang on.
-We’ve done it,” said Kevin Humphries, a former junior minister who campaigned for more access to abortion.
+“Yes” campaigners argued that with over 3,000 women traveling to Britain each year for terminations - a right enshrined in a 1992 referendum - and others ordering pills illegally online, abortion is already a reality in Ireland.

 No social issue has divided Ireland’s 4.8 million people as sharply as abortion, which was pushed up the political agenda by the death in 2012 of a 31-year-old Indian immigrant from a septic miscarriage after she was refused a termination.